abbychau/multiqueue2/Readme.md

 You can use the MPMC portions of the queue, but you can't broadcast anything

 #### Why can't senders block even though readers can?

 It's sensible for a reader to block if there is truly nothing for it to do, while the equivalent isn't true for senders.

-If a sender blocks, that means that the system is backlogged and something should be done about it (like starting another worker that consumes from the backed up stream)!
+If a sender blocks, that means that the system is backlogged and something else has to consure the stacked up items.

-Furthermore, it puts more of a performance penalty on the queue than I really wanted and the latency hit for notifying senders comes before the queue action is finished, while notifying readers happens after the value has sent.
+Furthermore, it puts more of a performance penalty on the queue and the latency hit for notifying senders comes before the queue action is finished, while notifying readers happens after the value has sent.

 #### Why can the futures sender park even though senders can't block?
 It's required for futures api to work sensibly, since when futures can't send into the queue